swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts/index.md

 However, you may have identified the following areas for improvement:

-- ❌ Codebase is not easily sharable
+- ❌ Codebase is not versioned
 - ❌ Dataset still needs manual download and placement
 - ❌ Steps to run the experiment were not documented
+- ❌ Codebase is not easily sharable
+- ❌ Dataset is not easily sharable

 In the next chapters, you will enhance the workflow to fix those issues.